We have set up a Docker image so that users can quickly try out CloudBees Jenkins Operations Center by CloudBees.

 Navigate to jockey.local/jenkins-a.
 You will be presented with a license screen, choose the “I have connection details for a CloudBees Jenkins Operations Center server that will issue my license key” and paste the connection details from the previous step.

-Once done, you can click on “jenkins-a” and naviagate to the Jenkins client master.
+Once done, you can click on “jenkins-a” and navigate to the Jenkins client controller.
 There are numerous jobs and folders that demo individual features:

-- backup-hourly-shared-slave: shows a backup job using the backup plugin that uses shared slaves setup on Jockey server.
+- backup-hourly-shared-slave: shows a backup job using the backup plugin that uses shared agents setup on Jockey server.

-- gasp-server-on-slave-from-operations-center: a maven job using a shared slave
+- gasp-server-on-slave-from-operations-center: a maven job using a shared agent

 - secret-project: you can view this folder either as an admin or as stephen (u/p stephen/stephen).
 If using other logins, you cannot view the folder.